Contact

 Conclusion

-This design system was built with ease of use and scalability in mind, providing a strong foundation that could evolve and grow as the Able’s products evolve and grow.
-While working closely with developers on this project we were able to better understand how code components are built.
-We look forward to helping more teams leverage the benefits of design systems.
+We made this design system with ease of use and scalability in mind.
+It gives us a strong base that can change and grow as Able's products do.
+We learned more about how code components are made by working closely with developers on this project.
+We are excited to help more teams take advantage of the benefits of design systems.